Guts/qgis-deployment-cli/docs/usage/profile.md

 In order to avoid unnecessary duplication of code (typically that of the various plugins) or configuration files and to make deployment reproducible, QDT relies on a profile definition file: `profile.json`.

+QDT expects to find this file in the folder of each profile stored in the source of synchronized profiles in the qprofiles-manager job.

 ## Publish them

 ## Good practices and recomendations